janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 Backbone's event listeners relies on the models staying the same.
 So it's only possible to change the properties of a model - it's not possible to replace a model object with another.

+The views don't automatically listen for changes.
+The changes to listen for has to be set up manually for each view.

 ### Updates required to type definition files

 typings/global/backbone.localstorage/index.d.ts